-- 1. Click on the Credentials tab (key icon) and go to Cloud Account. - 2.
+- 1. Go to the Credentials tab in the left-hand sidebar. - 2.
+Go to Cloud Account. - 3.
 Select the type of account you want to create from the drop-down menu.

-- 3. Scroll over any given field for more information on the mandatory information to provide for a given cloud account. - 4.
+- 4. Scroll over any given field for more information on the mandatory information to provide for a given cloud account. - 5.
 Click Create to complete.